Light-matter coupling and quantum geometry in moir\'e materials: Twisted bilayer graphene

 \paragraph{Quadratic coupling $L_{\mu\nu, n m}^{AA}$ } Considering solely quadratic-field LMC yields

 Inserting Eqns.~(\ref{Eq:H0+2_AA}) into Eq.~(\ref{Eq:Heff}) we obtain

 for the quadratic-field contribution to the matrix elements of the effective Floquet Hamiltonian.

 In Fig.~\ref{fig:FLOQUET_GAPS} we explore the Floquet bandstructure effects as a function of the driving amplitude $A_0$.
 As a reference, we first calculate the values of the Floquet gap at $K_1$ and the electronic low-energy bandwidth at $\Gamma$ via Eq.~(\ref{Eq:FLOQUET_MAT}) with a truncated band basis according to the band cutoff (see black dashed lines in Fig.~\ref{fig:FLOQUET_GAPS}(a),(b)).
 In a next step, we use the effective Floquet Hamiltonian, Eq.~(\ref{Eq:Heff}) to calculate the different contributions of distinct LMC orders to the gap and bandwidth renormalization, respectively.
 As in Sec.~\ref{SSec.B} we consider intra-band and inter-band contributions separately.
 Moreover, we distinguish the inter-band coupling between flat bands and the coupling between flat and dispersive bands.
 We do this by first calculating the Floquet eigenbasis of the full effective Floquet Hamiltonian.
 Afterwards we set all matrix elements that are not of current interest to zero and transform the resulting matrix to the Floquet eigenbasis.
 We then calculate the quantity of interest from the diagonal elements, which for the full matrix correspond to the Floquet eigenvalues of the effective Hamiltonian.
 We only plot the dominant contribution.
+Importantly, we quantify the impact of higher-order field effects by extracting reference values from a full Floquet Hamiltonian, Eq.~(\ref{Eq:FLOQUET_MAT}), where $H(t)$ contains all bands and the full exponential LMC.
+The excellent agreement between the full (blues crosses) and the truncated results (black dashed line) renders higher order LMC effects (beyond second order) insignificant within the chosen driving regime.